onefoursix/docker-sdc-hdi-ubuntu/README.md

 in `core-site.xml` with plain-text keys and to remove the property `fs.azure.account.keyprovider.<YOUR_STORAGE_ACCOUNT>.blob.core.windows.net` from `core-site.xml`.
-I prefer leaving the encrypted keys in place to avoid having plain-text keys lying around, so here are the steps to copy the necessary files:
+I prefer leaving the encrypted keys in place to avoid having plain-text keys in the config files

 #### HDInsights Hadoop Config Files